Toxic Algae Bloom Closes 25 Beaches On Mississippi's Coast, Fed By Fresh Floodwaters

 "So we have a huge amount of fresh water in the Sound along with the shallow waters, plenty of sunlight.
 It was just perfect conditions for a huge bloom to occur," Bailey says.

 Warnings about the toxic algae have increased as the bloom has grown and spread to the east along the Gulf Coast.
 Just two weeks ago, Mississippi had only nine beach closures.

-In neighboring Louisiana, health officials have issued advisories for 12 beach areas as of Tuesday, along with an advisory for a large algal bloom in Lake Pontchartrain.
+In neighboring Louisiana, health officials have issued an advisory for a large algal bloom in Lake Pontchartrain as of Tuesday.
+That's in addition to 12 beach advisories that were prompted by water samples that exceeded federal thresholds for fecal coliform indicator bacteria.

 Faced with a swollen Mississippi River from historic floodwaters this spring and summer, the U.S. Army Corps of Engineers opened the Bonnet Carré Spillway to divert water, protect levees and prevent flooding in New Orleans and low-lying areas downriver.